Our 8-day tour of magnificent Connemara and the Western Way — Ireland at its untamed best!

-Stretching from Galway Bay to Killary Harbour and bounded on the east by Lough Corrib and Lough Mask, the principal range of mountains is the Twelve Bens and the smaller Maumturks.
+Stretching from Galway Bay to Killary Harbour, and bounded on the east by Lough Corrib and Lough Mask, the principal range of mountains is the Twelve Bens and the smaller Maumturks.
 Grey quartzite peaks shimmer majestically over bogs and small loughs.
-The Western Way is a wild and wonderful place with some of the finest scenery Ireland has to offer.
+The Western Way is a wild and wonderful place with some of the finest scenery Ireland offers.
 This self-guided walking vacation is the perfect way to explore the west of Ireland.

 Early settlements were mainly on the coast, the interior deemed too infertile and wet for any useful occupation.
-The area suffered huge population loss in the mid 19th century due to the Great Famine, but through the guidance of the Irish Land Commission, land leases were offered to tenant farmers and fishing in the area was slowly rejuvenated.
-Today, much of the valley land is now under forestry schemes and intensive fish farming fills the coastal loughs.
-The predominance of hills and water means a relatively small road network but despite this, a strong native population remains.
+The area suffered huge population loss in the mid 19th century due to the Great Famine.
+Still, through the guidance of the Irish Land Commission, land leases were offered to tenant farmers, and fishing in the area was slowly rejuvenated.
+Today, much of the valley land is under forestry schemes, and intensive fish farming fills the coastal loughs.
+The predominance of rolling hills and water in the region means roads are scarce, but a strong native population remains despite this.